fudgebucket27/sneiper/README.md

    CONTRACT_ADDRESS=the contract address for the collection

-   TOKEN_ID=the token id for the NFT, or use ALL to search the first 25 NFTs that fall under the PRICE_LIMIT
+   TOKEN_ID=the token id for the NFT, or use ALL to search the first 25 NFTs in the collection that fall under the PRICE_LIMIT

    BUY_LIMIT=if using ALL in TOKEN_ID, see to the max amount of NFTs to buy at a time.
 Limited to 25 max.